dsharathrao/single-endpoint-router/README.md

-# SingleEndpointGateway
+# SingleEndpointRouter

-**SingleEndpointGateway** is a lightweight, FastAPI-based reverse proxy and gateway that forwards each incoming request to the first backend server that responds with **200 OK**.
+**SingleEndpointRouter** is a lightweight, FastAPI-based reverse proxy and router that forwards each incoming request to the first backend server that responds with **200 OK**.
 It supports advanced routing based on endpoint paths and request payloads, and remembers successful routes in a SQLite cache for fast subsequent lookups.

 ---